gfanucchi21/END-seq/README.md

 ## Methods
 A spike-in internal control has been used in the experiment.
 Each sample sequenced contained a constant number of murine cells harbouring an induced DSB in a known genomic location.
 Given that the efficiency of the formation of the spike-in DSB is nearly 100%, the intensity of the END-seq signal over the spike-in peak can be used to normalize the signal of the experimental samples.
 Paired-end sequencing was performed.
-As the sequenced samples contained both murine and human cells, the reference genome used to align the reads was a merge of the hg38 and mm10 genomes.
+As the sequenced samples contained both murine and human cells, the reference genome used was a hybrid obtained by combining the hg38 and mm10 genomes.

 ## Analysis steps
 - Reads are trimmed and aligned on the hybrid hg38-mm10 reference genome